pepicrft/catalysis-framework/packages/website/docs/blog/2022-03-14-cohesive-framework.md

 We don't want to be a framework that requires you to manually migrate things.

 And last, we'll **flatten the dependency graph** by vendoring dependencies with a bundling tool like [Rollup](https://rollupjs.org/guide/en/).
-Thanks to that we can run [acceptance tests](https://en.wikipedia.org/wiki/Acceptance_testing) with the exact same code that users will get when installing GestaltJS, and therefore minimize the chances of developers coming across the need for *deleting `node_modules`*.
+Thanks to that we can run [acceptance tests](https://en.wikipedia.org/wiki/Acceptance_testing) with the exact same code that users will get when installing Gestalt, and therefore minimize the chances of developers coming across the need for *deleting `node_modules`*.
 Another solution would be changing the ecosystem's mindset around dependencies and testing, but that's a much more significant undertaking.
 We'll plant our seed there through evangelizing excellent testing practices and building fewer but larger packages.

-**GestaltJS development will feel cohesive and spark joy.**
+**Gestalt development will feel cohesive and spark joy.**